 Timely & Dependable Funding

-You have enough on your plate, and hunting down your investor for on-time funding and per the agreed-upon terms should be the least of your worries.
+You have enough on your plate.
+Hunting down your investor for on-time funding and per the agreed-upon terms should be the least of your worries.
 Take the time to select an investor who has a strong reputation of timely and dependable funding.
 Don’t let financing be a distraction to your business’s growth.

 Commitment doesn’t end when the term sheet is signed and the transaction is closed.
 It is important to select a lender that will be a good financial partner over the duration of the loan.